diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 The criteria for detecting changes to transformation logic depend on the respective transformation type.
 Please have a look at the various transformation type descriptions for more information on this topic.

-## Running on a real cluster
-You can get the tutorial running on your own hadoop cluster.

-Install the Schedoscope tutorial on a gateway machine to your cluster:

-1. Clone the source code (see [[Installation|Open Street Map Tutorial#installing]] Step 4).

-2. Prepare a `/hdp` folder in your cluster's HDFS and give proper write permissions for the user with which you want to execute Schedoscope. (similar to [[Installation|Open Street Map Tutorial#installing]] Step 3).

-3. Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` to match the needs of your cluster.
-The [[default configuration settings|Configuring Schedoscope]] are defined in`schedoscope-core/src/main/resources/reference.conf`.
-They are overwritten by the settings you define in `schedoscope.conf`.
-Perform the following changes:

-        schedoscope {
-          app {
-             # The chosen environment name is set as root HDFS folder.
-             # The data for each view will end up in `/hdp/${env}/${package_name}/${ViewName}`.
-             environment = "yourenvironmentasyoulikeit"
-          }

-          hadoop {
-             resourceManager = "yourhost:yourport"
-             nameNode = "hdfs://yourhost:yourport"
-          }

-          metastore {
-            metastoreUri = "thrift://your/hive/metastore/uri"
-            jdbcUrl = "your/hive/jdbc/uri" # include the kerberos principal if needed }

-          kerberos {
-            principal = "your/kerberos/principal"   # if needed
-          }

-          transformations = {
-            hive : {
-                libDirectory = "/your/local/absolute/path/to/schedoscope/schedoscope-tutorial/target/hive-libraries"
-                url = ${schedoscope.metastore.jdbcUrl} #include the kerberos principal if needed }
-          }
-        }

-4. Compile Schedoscope (similar to [[Installation|Open Street Map Tutorial#installing]] Step 5).

-Go into directory `schedoscope/schedoscope-tutorial` and [[execute|Open Street Map Tutorial#execution]] the tutorial using your own hadoop cluster:

-    mvn exec:java

 ## Setting up Scala IDE

 Now it's time to design your own Schedoscope views and their dependencies.
 For this purpose, we need to